Ryan Sherriff: Major Leagues

 On August 23, 2017, Sherriff was called up to the major leagues for the first time by the St. Louis Cardinals, after pitching in 217 minor league games in his career, to replace the injured Trevor Rosenthal.
 At the time he joined one other Glendale alumnus in the major leagues, starting pitcher Marco Estrada of the Toronto Blue Jays.
 Two days later against the Tampa Bay Rays he became the first Cardinal since José Jiménez in 1998 to throw three scoreless innings in his major league debut.
 For the season, he was 2-1 with a 3.14 ERA and 15 strikeouts in 14.1 innings, in 13 relief appearances.
 He held opposing left-handed hitters to a .080 batting average (2-25) with two singles, zero walks, and seven strikeouts, and a 65% ground ball rate.

 Sherriff did not make St Louis' 2018 opening day roster, but was recalled on March 31.
 He was then placed on the disabled list on April 8 with a right toe fracture.
 He was reactivated on May 4, and then optioned back to Memphis on May 8.
 Memphis placed him on the disabled list on May 18.
+In 2018 he pitched four innings for Memphis.
 He made five appearances with the Cardinals in 2018 before his surgery, allowing four runs over 5.2 innings of relief.

 He underwent Tommy John surgery to reconstruct the ulnar collateral ligament in his left elbow on June 5, ending his season and likely sidelining him for at least 12 months.
 Two months into his rehab from surgery, in August 2018 the Cardinals released him.

 Tampa Bay Rays

 On October 16, 2018, Sherriff signed a minor league contract with the Tampa Bay Rays.
+In 2019 he pitched in four games for the rookie–level Gulf Coast League Rays, and in two games for the Charlotte Stone Crabs of the High–A Florida State League, and had a combined record of 0-1 with one save and a 1.29 ERA.

 On August 26, 2020, the Rays selected Sherriff's contract to the active roster, replacing the injured Jalen Beeks.
 In his Rays debut that day, he earned the win against the Baltimore Orioles.